Albania earthquake: Biggest quake in decades takes deadly toll | DW | 26.11.2019

 National police warned people in affected areas to avoid driving so emergency services could reach victims, but also to stay out of buildings for fear of further collapses in aftershocks.

-Three hours after the inital tremor, a strong aftershock was felt in Tirana.
+Three hours after the initialtremor, a strong aftershock was felt in Tirana.

 Prime Minister Edi Rama said all government agencies were "intensively working to save lives at the fatal spots in Durres and Thumane."